M3DV/AlignShift/README.md

 * ``mmdet``
 ## installation

-* Install [to compile operations in mmdet]
  * git clone this repository
  * pip install -e .

 ## Convert a 2D model into 3D with a single line of code